Evan Jones, Chairman and CEO

 Robert McG.
 Lilley, Chief Commercial Officer

 Mr. Sapiro joined OpGen in December, 2011 with responsibility for leading the development of the Company’s bioinformatics applications, software, databases and information technology operations.
-Prior to OpGen, Vadim was senior vice president at SAIC-Frederick overseeing the Information Systems Program for the National Cancer Institute at Frederick with responsibility for information technology, scientific computing and bioinformatics.
-Among Vadim’s projects were technical program management and operations for the cancer Biomedical Informatics Grid (caBIG™), the cancer Human Biobank (caHUB) and The Cancer Genome Atlas (TCGA).
-Prior to SAIC, Vadim was vice president for information technology with the J. Craig Venter Institute.
-Vadim is active in the regional and national technology and research communities, having served on many life sciences and biotech focused advisory boards and review committees.
+Prior to OpGen, he was senior vice president at SAIC-Frederick overseeing the Information Systems Program for the National Cancer Institute at Frederick with responsibility for information technology, scientific computing and bioinformatics.
+Among his projects were technical program management and operations for the cancer Biomedical Informatics Grid (caBIG™), the cancer Human Biobank (caHUB) and The Cancer Genome Atlas (TCGA).
+Prior to SAIC, Mr. Sapiro was vice president for information technology with the J. Craig Venter Institute.
+He is active in the regional and national technology and research communities, having served on many life sciences and biotech focused advisory boards and review committees.

-Vadim holds a BS in Mathematics and Computer Science from the University of Maryland.
+Mr. Sapiro holds a B.S. in Mathematics and Computer Science from the University of Maryland.

 Dr. Walker’s responsibilities include leading the development of genomic technologies and new products supporting molecular diagnostics for infectious diseases.
-Prior to OpGen, Terry previously led drug target validation , biomarker discovery and clinical diagnostic development at Pfizer, GlaxoSmithKline (GSK), Becton Dickinson (BD), Duke University and The Biomarker Factory across most disease areas and stages of development from discovery through late clinical trials.
+Prior to OpGen, He previously led drug target validation, biomarker discovery and clinical diagnostic development at Pfizer, GlaxoSmithKline (GSK), Becton Dickinson (BD), Duke University and The Biomarker Factory across most disease areas and stages of development from discovery through late clinical trials.

-Terry received his PhD in Biophysical Chemistry from the University of Rochester with postdoctoral training in Biophysical Chemistry at the University of California, Berkeley.
+Dr. Walker received his Ph.D. in Biophysical Chemistry from the University of Rochester with postdoctoral training in Biophysical Chemistry at the University of California, Berkeley.